Chesapeake Bay impact crater: Discovery

-It was not until 1983 that evidence of a large impact crater was found, buried beneath the lower part of the Chesapeake Bay and its surrounding peninsulas.
-The first hint was an 20 cm layer of ejecta found in a drilling core taken off Atlantic City, New Jersey, about 170 mi to the north.
-The layer contained the fused glass beads called tektites and shocked quartz grains that are unmistakable signs of a bolide impact.
+In 1983 evidence of a large impact crater was found buried beneath the lower part of the Chesapeake Bay and its surrounding peninsulas.
+An 20 cm layer of ejecta was found in a drilling core taken off Atlantic City, New Jersey, about 170 mi to the north.
+The layer contained tektites and shocked quartz grains indicating a bolide impact.
 In 1993, data from oil exploration revealed the extent of the crater.

 Effects on local rivers

 The continual slumping of the rubble within the crater has affected the flow of the rivers and shaped the Chesapeake Bay.
-The impact crater created a long-lasting topographic depression that helped predetermine the course of local rivers and the eventual location of the Chesapeake Bay.
+The impact crater created a long-lasting topographic depression that determined the course of local streams and the eventual location of the Chesapeake Bay.
 Most important for present-day inhabitants of the area, the impact disrupted aquifers.
 The present freshwater aquifers lie above a deep salty brine, remnants of 100- to 145-million-year-old Early Cretaceous North Atlantic seawater, making the entire lower Chesapeake Bay area susceptible to groundwater contamination.